microsoft/msbuild-lab328-cea-agentssdk/lab/wrap-up.md

 # Wrap-Up

-Congratulations!
-You've completed the lab and built your first Custom Engine Agent with the M365 Agents SDK and Azure AI Foundry!
+🎉 Congratulations!
+You've just built your first Custom Engine Agent using the Microsoft 365 Agents SDK and Azure AI Foundry!

 In this lab, you learned how to:

-- Create and configure an AI agent in Azure AI Foundry using the Agent Playground.
+* Configure an AI agent in Azure AI Foundry using the Agent Playground
-- Upload documents to ground your agent with enterprise knowledge.
+* Upload enterprise documents to ground your agent’s responses
-- Scaffold a basic bot project with the Microsoft 365 Agents SDK in Visual Studio.
+* Scaffold a bot using the M365 Agents SDK in Visual Studio
-- Enhance your bot with Semantic Kernel and integrate Azure AI Agent Service.
+* Add Semantic Kernel and connect to Azure AI Agent Service
-- Connect your local agent to the Foundry agent for real-time, grounded responses.
+* Integrate your bot with the Azure AI Foundry agent for real-time, grounded reasoning
-- Test your agent in **Teams** and **Copilot Chat** as a custom engine agent.
+* Deploy and test your agent in **Microsoft Teams** and **Copilot Chat**

 ## Next Steps

-- Customize your agent's personality and instructions.
+* Customize your agent’s tone, instructions, or capabilities
-- Try different domains, documents, or multi-agent patterns.
+* Experiment with different domains, documents, or even multi-agent designs
-- Fork the starter repo and continue building from [here](https://github.com/microsoft/msbuild-lab328-cea-agentssdk)
+* Fork the starter repo and keep building 👉 [Lab 328 - Build custom engine agents using Microsoft 365 Agents SDK](https://github.com/microsoft/msbuild-lab328-cea-agentssdk)

 ## Resources